braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_laws_and_regulations.md

 ### Content

 This can be a tricky one, but when in doubt, avoid topics that involve violence, sex, drugs, tobacco, or other paraphernalia.
-Be wise when sending messages regarding these topics - you may still be charged for messages that are blocked by various carriers.
+Be wise when sending messages regarding these topics—you may still be charged for messages that are blocked by various carriers.

 The [CTIA](https://www.ctia.org/) (a trade association representing the wireless communications industry in the United States) recommends that you follow **SHAFT Compliance**, which defines the following topics as generally "illegal" when messaging in the United States: